| CONDUCTING AIR TIGHT

 the claimant to change his story and negate the

+effective use of that statement.
 IV.
 HOW FAR IS TOO FAR?
 CONDUCTING

 OFF-SITE SURVEILLANCE WITHOUT RISKING INVASION

-Georgia law recognizes invasion of privacy as
+OF PRIVACY CHARGES Georgia law recognizes invasion of privacy as

 an actionable tort.
 The elements necessary to